hulvdan/cookier/TASKS_HULVDAN.md

 * wave completed: not picked up coins fly to "stash" during the "WAVE COMPLETED" animation
 * wave completed: stashed coins drop during the next wave with x2 value
-* «upgraded stat» number (show stat's icon instead of text) upon levelup *
+* «upgraded stat» number (show stat's icon instead of text) upon levelup
+* mobs can't spawn near edges. consider spawning them with padding = radius of collider *
 *
+* ZHEKA: ^ vs code /// collapsing
+* ZHEKA: ^ knows how to work with UI
+* ZHEKA: can web build
 * ZHEKA: total commander for working with sounds? instructions of how to work with sounds
   - finding them using total commander (alt+F7)